The GECKOS Survey: revealing the formation history of a barred galaxy via structural decomposition and resolved spectroscopy: Introduction

-The importance of separating galaxies into their constituent components arises from the hypothesis that i) these components formed and evolved via different mechanisms, and ii) that some components may be driving galaxy evolution through internal, secular processes \citep[e.g.][]{sellwood2014}.
-Therefore, techniques to cleanly separate light but also resolve meaningful structures, corresponding to different orbital families (remembering that some structures will always be co-spatial regardless of galaxy projection) are paramount.
-The result of such will be the ability to infer the star formation histories of individual dynamical stellar structures to help understand their formation pathways.
+The importance of separating galaxies into their constituent components arises from i) the hypothesis that these structures formed and evolved via different mechanisms, and ii) that some components (e.g.\ stellar bars) may be driving galaxy evolution through internal, secular processes \citep[e.g.][]{athanassoula2013, sellwood2014}.
+Therefore, techniques to cleanly separate light and thus isolate meaningful structures, corresponding to different orbital families (remembering that some structures will always be co-spatial regardless of galaxy projection), are paramount.
+The result of such will be the ability to infer the star formation histories of individual dynamical stellar structures and understand their formation pathways.

-This paper aims to combine the power of detailed photometric structure decompositions with the information provided by stellar kinematic and stellar populations measurements afforded by IFS observations.
-In this GECKOS\footnote{GECKOS: Generalising Edge-on galaxies and their Chemical bimodalities, Kinematics, and Outflows out to Solar environments} pilot study of boxy/peanut bulge galaxy PGC 044931, we attempt to understand whether photometric decompositions coupled with IFS can provide meaningful information on the assembly history of individual galaxy structures and the inferences for the overall galaxy assembly history.
+This paper aims to combine the power of detailed photometric structural decompositions with the information provided by the stellar kinematic and stellar population measurements afforded by IFS observations.
+In this GECKOS\footnote{GECKOS: Generalising Edge-on galaxies and their Chemical bimodalities, Kinematics, and Outflows out to Solar environments.} pilot study of the boxy/peanut bulge galaxy PGC\,044931, we specifically attempt to understand whether photometric decompositions coupled with IFS measurements can provide meaningful information on the assembly history of individual galaxy structures and attempt to understand the overall galaxy assembly history.

-\section{PGC 044931 - a buckled barred galaxy}
+\section{PGC\,044931 - a buckled barred galaxy}